OpenSLO/OpenSLO/examples/treat-low-traffic-as-equally-important/README.md

 Number of minutes in the Timewindow: `1 week = 7 days`, `7 days = 168 hours`, `168 hours = 10 080 minutes`
 Error Budget (how many minutes can be considered as bad): `(100% - 99.95%) * 10 080 minutes = 5 minutes 2.4 seconds`

-Minute will be marked as bad, when just only `5` request fails and total number of requests is less than `100` in that minute, so it's very strict.
+Timeslice allowance is `95%` and Timeslice equals `1 minute`.
+Thus minute (time period of Timeslice) will be marked as bad in SLO, when just only `5` request fails and total number of requests is less than `100` in that minute.
+It's very strict.
 Having over five incidents like that during one Timewindow will violate SLO and should trigger meaningful conversation in organization about reliability of the product.